New York museums, galleries to reopen from August 24 | Malay Mail

 The Whitney Museum of American Art will reopen on September 3 but the Museum of Modern Art has yet to announce its reopening date.

-The Metropolitan Opera is scheduled to resume on December 31, while Broadway theaters will remain closed until at least January.
+The Metropolitan Opera is scheduled to resume on December 31, while Broadway theatres will remain closed until at least January.

-He highlighted the state’s progress against the pandemic with under one percent of coronavirus tests proving positive over the past seven days. — AFP
+He highlighted the state’s progress against the pandemic with under 1 per cent of coronavirus tests proving positive over the past seven days. — AFP